jameshnsears/xqa-documentation/README.md

 ## 9. Limitations
 Remember: XQA is **proof of concept** that means it's not production ready...
-* XQA is built with BaseX and Qpid Pronton / JMS, whatever limitations they have, then so does XQA.
+* XQA is built with BaseX and Qpid Proton / JMS, whatever limitations they have, then so does XQA.
-* Services need to be started in sequential order:
+* Containers need to be started in sequential order:
     1. xqa-message-broker
     2. xqa-shard
     3. xqa-ingest-balancer
-    4. xqa-ingest
 * Security is not implemented - i.e. default username and passwords are used for UI components & SSL / SASL is not used.
 * Transactions are not implemented.
 * Shard memory is measured, but not managed - i.e. you can run out of RAM.